gallen-bar/cloud-reference-architectures/Quickstart-Azure-WAF-HAPair/README.md

 ![Azure Cloud Shell Powershell Edition](images/examplesslservice.png)

-Once you have created the service the website should become available via the WAF, you may need to make host file entries if your webserver expects host names to match.
+  - Once you have created the service the website should become available via the WAF, you may need to make host file entries if your webserver expects host names to match.
 Please see campus for more options or reach out to azure_support@barracuda.com for assistance.

-It is also recommended you harden management access by now making the NSG rules for port 8001 & 8002 blocks.
+*It is also recommended you harden management access by now making the NSG rules for port 8001 & 8002 blocks.*

+### Further Actions
+1. The WAF's are not automatically clustered by default, at any stage you can complete the clustering via the UI.
+[Instructions](https://campus.barracuda.com/product/webapplicationfirewall/doc/4259898/how-to-set-up-a-high-availability-environment-with-two-barracuda-web-application-firewalls/)
+2. Logs from the WAF's can be exported to an external SIEM system following these steps.
+[Instructions](https://campus.barracuda.com/product/webapplicationfirewall/doc/4259935/how-to-export-logs-from-the-barracuda-web-application-firewall)
+3.
 ## Template Parameters
 | Parameter Name | Description
 |---|---